humangeo/preflyt/README.rst

 Additional checkers are more than welcome!
 The goal is to keep this package free of dependencies, so cleverness is appreciated :-)

 Please write tests for whatever checkers you wish to submit.
 Preflyt uses nose.
-Development packages can be installed via :code:`pip install -e .[test]`, and tests can be run via `nosetests .`.
+Development packages can be installed via :code:`pip install -e .[test]`, and tests can be run via :code:`nosetests .`.

 License
 --------